STUDENT CONDUCT PROCEDURE

 b.
 Notification: A written notice of the penalty and the Academic Dishonesty Incident Report are sent to the Student from the respective Dean/Academic Manager, stating that a second incident has occurred and advising of the penalty applicable to the third incident.

 c.
-Record: The written notice of the penalty and Academic Misconduct Incident Report are submitted to ARD for inclusion in the official Student file and reflection of the grade and appropriate indicators on the transcript, as applicable.
+Record: The A written notice of the penalty and Academic Misconduct Incident Report is submitted to ARD for inclusion in the official Student file and reflection of the grade and appropriate indicators on the transcript, as applicable.

 3.4.5.3 Third Incident